robenkleene/design-references/adobe-illustrator.md

 Effects, as well as setting transparency, is done in the "Appearance" panel, under "View" -> "Appearance"

+The appearance panel can be shown with the ellipses in the bottom right of the "Properties" panel

 ## Resizing

 The easiest way to resizes is by dragging the bounding box, you may need to show it with "View" -> "Show Bounding Box"